SEG2105-uottawa/seg2105-f21-lab1-successfully-compiled/README.md

 # Successfully Compiled

 During this lab, we did not run into any problems.
-This was due to the fact that we anticipated that separate team.txt files were going to cause problems and hence we decided to put all our names into one file.
+We anticipated separate team.txt files would cause problems.
+Hence we each pulled the latest team.txt to our local repositories before adding our own names and pushing.